molleraj/CARDlongread-bioinformatics-tutorial/README.md

 # Data management
 ## Data transfer from the PromethIONs
 ## Raw data sequencing QC
 We use a set of two Python scripts to collect critical quality control parameters for weekly and cohort-wide sequencing runs, such as read N50, per flow cell output, experiment output, and flow cell starting active pores.
+More details can be found here: https://github.com/NIH-CARD/longread-report-parser
 # Data processing
 ## Basecalling
 ## Mapping to a human genome reference